scala-js/scala-js-website/doc/interoperability/export-to-javascript.md

 ## Exporting methods

-Similarly to objects, methods of Scala classes, traits and objects can be exported with `@JSExport`, with or without an explicit name.
+Similarly to objects, methods of Scala classes, traits and objects can be exported with `@JSExport`.
+Unlike for `@JSExportTopLevel`, the name argument is optional for `@JSExport`, and defaults to the Scala name of the method.

 {% highlight scala %}
 class Foo(val x: Int) {